 Since her arrival, Webster has advanced global academic and operational excellence through strategic investments in new academic facilities and technology infrastructure.
 Webster completed the largest comprehensive campaign in its history, doubled its endowment, and significantly increased scholarship support for students.
 Expanded partnerships locally and globally have strengthened the university's reach and impact in the 60 cities, 8 countries, and 4 continents students call home.
 Enhanced support for academic programs and services for students here and internationally have increased students' success, and initiatives to develop globally diverse and inclusive talent support Webster's faculty and staff.

-Dr. Stroble is the chairperson of the Institutional Partnerships Focus Group of the U.S.-Indonesia Joint Council on Higher Education Partnership, a member of International Association of University Presidents, and the International Women's Forum.
+Dr. Stroble is the chairperson of the Institutional Partnerships Focus Group of the U.S.-Indonesia Joint Council on Higher Education Partnership, a board member of the National Association of Independent Colleges & Universities, a member of International Association of University Presidents, and the International Women's Forum.
 She is a member on the Council on Competitiveness and serves as a vice chair of the American Council on Education's (ACE) Commission on Leadership.

-In St. Louis, Dr. Stroble serves on the boards of the St. Louis Regional Chamber, Urban League of St. Louis, St. Louis Science Center, United Way of Greater St. Louis, Opera Theatre St. Louis, the Repertory Theatre, Innovate St. Louis, and the Webster Community Arts Foundation.
+In St. Louis, Dr. Stroble serves on the boards of Mercy Hospital, the St. Louis Regional Chamber, Urban League of St. Louis, St. Louis Science Center, United Way of Greater St. Louis, Opera Theatre St. Louis, the Repertory Theatre, Innovate St. Louis, Variety the Children's Charity of St. Louis, The Muny, and the Webster Community Arts Foundation.
 She is a member of the St. Louis Forum.

 Dr. Stroble earned an A.B. in history and English from Augustana College in Rock Island, Ill., and two masters of arts degrees, one in history and one in American and English literature, both from Southern Illinois University-Edwardsville.
 She received her doctorate in curriculum studies from the University of Virginia.
-Regent's University of London has named her a Senior Honorary Fellow.
-Her career includes academic and administrative appointments at the University of Akron, the University of Louisville, and Northern Arizona University.July 2013
+Regent's University London has named her a Senior Honorary Fellow.
+Her career includes academic and administrative appointments at the University of Akron, the University of Louisville, and Northern Arizona University.March 2014